-Current state Next state state condition Row action state START localProtInfoChange == TRUE 1 UpdateTopologyEntryLocal(); if (topoStability == STABLE) StartInstabilityDefectTimer(); topoStability == UNSTABLE; StartStabilityTimer(); localProtInfoChange = FALSE; START rcvdTPFrame != NULL 2 CHECK 3 START CHECK IsMiscabled(rcvdTP- Frame) 4 if (rcvdRingletID == 0) miscablingDefectRinglet0 = TRUE; else miscablingDefectRinglet1 = TRUE; rcvdTPFrame = NULL; START 5 if (rcvdRingletID == 0) miscablingDefectRinglet0 = FALSE; else miscablingDefectRinglet1 = FALSE; UPDAT UPDATE !DifferenceInEn- try(rcvdTPFrame) 6 rcvdTPFrame = NULL; START 7 UpdateTopologyEntryTP(); if (topoStability == STABLE) StartInstabilityDefectTimer(); topoStability == UNSTABLE; StartStabilityTimer(); rcvdTPFrame = NULL; START
+Current state Next state state condition Row action state START localProtInfoChange == TRUE 1 UpdateTopologyEntryLocal(); if (topoStability == STABLE) StartInstabilityTimer(); topoStability == UNSTABLE; StartChangeTimer(); localProtInfoChange = FALSE; START rcvdTPFrame != NULL 2 CHECK 3 START CHECK CheckForMisca- bling(rcvdTPFrame) 4 if (rcvdRingletID == 0) miscablingDefectRinglet0 = TRUE; else miscablingDefectRinglet1 = TRUE; rcvdTPFrame = NULL; START 5 if (rcvdRingletID == 0) miscablingDefectRinglet0 = FALSE; else miscablingDefectRinglet1 = FALSE; UPDATE UPDATE !CheckForDiffInEn- try(rcvdTPFrame) 6 rcvdTPFrame = NULL; START 7 UpdateTopologyEntryTP(); if (topoStability == STABLE) StartInstabilityTimer(); topoStability == UNSTABLE; StartChangeTimer(); rcvdTPFrame = NULL; START

-Table 10.9-Topology database update state machine
+Table 10.6-Topology database update state machine

-Row 10.9-1: If there is a change in local protection information, update the topology entry for the local station.
-Then start the instability defect timer (for use in the topology validation state machine for detection of the topology instability defect), set the topoStability variable to UNSTABLE, and start the stability timer (for use in the topology validation state machine for determination of when the topology has stabilized).
+Row 10.6-1: If there is a change in local protection information, update the topology entry for the local station.
+Then start the instability timer (for use in the topology validation state machine for detection of the topology instability defect), set the topoStability variable to UNSTABLE, and start the change timer (for use in the topology validation state machine for determination of when the topology has stabilized).

-Row 10.9-2: If a TP frame is received from the ring, go on to the CHECK state.
+Row 10.6-2: If a TP frame is received from the ring, go on to the CHECK state.

-Row 10.9-3: Else return to START.
+Row 10.6-3: Else return to START.

-Row 10.9-4: If miscabling is detected due to a ringlet identifier mismatch on a TP frame received from a neighbor station, set the appropriate miscabling defect variable to TRUE.
+Row 10.6-4: If miscabling is detected due to a ringlet identifier mismatch, set the appropriate miscabling defect variable to TRUE.

-Row 10.9-5: Else set the appropriate miscabling variable to FALSE (enables clearing of the miscabling defect), then move on to the UPDATE state.
+Row 10.6-5: Else set the appropriate miscabling variable to FALSE (enables clearing of the miscabling defect), then move on to the UPDATE state.

-Row 10.9-6: If there is no difference in the relevant portions of the TP frame when compared to the appropriate entry in the topology database, return to START.
+Row 10.6-6: If there is no difference in the relevant portions of the TP frame when compared to the appropriate entry in the topology database, return to START.

-Row 10.9-7: Else update the appropriate entry in the topology database.
-Then start the instability timer (for use in the topology validation state machine for detection of the topology instability defect), set the topoStability variable to UNSTABLE, and start the stability timer (for use in the topology validation state machine for determination of when the topology has stabilized).
+Row 10.6-7: Else update the appropriate entry in the topology database.
+Then start the instability timer (for use in the topology validation state machine for detection of the topology instability defect), set the topoStability variable to UNSTABLE, and start the change timer (for use in the topology validation state machine for determination of when the topology has stabilized).